stevoscriptsteam/stevo_chopshop/README.md

-# Stevo Chop Shops
+# Stevo's Chop Shops
-## Simple but optimized and secure chopshop for FiveM!
+## Simple but optimized and secure chopshop for FiveM! :red_car: :axe:

 **Created with optimization and security as a first priority, giving a seamless and secure experience.**